MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 ## Individual

 Muqaddas: To learn new data science skills.

 Nilofar: To learn about github and how the coding collaboration works.

 Shagun: To learn how to effectively collaborate and documentation.

-Anik: To leanr unit testing and predictive testing.
+Anik: To learn unit testing and predictive testing.

-Momtaz: Learning how to collaborate as a team, working on the same project together
+Momtaz: Learning how to collaborate as a team, working on the same project together.

-M. Ahmed:
+M. Ahmed: To learn how to use GitHub as a team.